 The Leeds Internship Programme is an opportunity for students to gain valuable work experience at local Small and Medium sized Enterprises (SMEs), charities and multi-national organisations.
 The experience can be conducted as a placement year, summer internship or even part-time term-time work.
 All of the opportunities organised by the LIP team in the Careers Centre are paid, located in the West Yorkshire area and (best of all) only offered to students at the University of Leeds!
 Sign up to their weekly newsletter via MyCareer.

 Included in this scheme are Campus Internships.
-There are several part-time jobs available by the university every year, which intend to give you valuable experience of working for a large organization like UoL while earning some money on the side.
+There are several part-time jobs available by the university every year, which intend to give you valuable experience of working for a large organisation like UoL while earning some money on the side.
 There are vacancies in Digital Marketing, Graphic Design, Building Surveying, Student Ambassadorships and more.
 Check the University of Leeds vacancies page, where the positions will be clearly marked, and read a blog from Natalie who is currently participating in one of them.

 Did you know that around a third of students intend to start their own business?
 The SPARK team can help you grow the seed of a business idea, and nurture your entrepreneurial spirit.
 They provide; access to grants and funding to help you get started; events and modules to help you learn about setting up and running a business; careers advice to help you make business decisions and mentoring from alumni.
 The team are also run a Business Plan Competition each year, which gives you the chance to win a £2000 grant towards establishing your innovative enterprise.